 If you’re a parent, you might be wondering about how to explain transgender to a child.
 Transgender is a very topical contentious topic today.
 You will hear about it in the news, see it on the front cover of magazines, read about it on social media, hear about it on the radio and there may possibly even be a transgender child in your local school.
 So it is inevitable that your child will eventually hear the term being used or know a child who is now identifying as a different gender.
 And hopefully, they will come to you with their questions.

 This article is written for parents who want their child to be tolerant of differences in others (regardless of what your personal beleifs are).
 The emphasis is on growing up children who do not bully or discriminate against people who are different, including transgender people.
 Regardless of your personal beliefs, it is against the law to discriminate against people because of their sex, gender or sexual identity, and children need to know this.
 So the emphasis in this article is on talking to kids about transgenderism as diversity ie it is just another way that people can be different.
 Oh and I am keeping it super simple because sometimes we overcomplicate things!
-If you need help with explaining transgender to your child from a Christain perspective, then Focus on the Family has a wonderful article that encompasses belief with tolerance.

 So what exactly are we talking about, when we are are looking at how to explain transgender to a child?
 It helps to understand the topic before even thinking about trying to explain it to kids!
 We will start off by looking at gender and sex before we talk about transgender.